 Ice Breaker Tournament

 A terrific opportunity to put the spotlight on college hockey just as the season gets underway, the Ice Breaker also provides a tough early season test for some NCAA championship contenders.
-Past Ice Breaker champions include Boston University (three times), Minnesota (three times), New Hampshire (twice), Boston College (twice), Air Force, Colorado College, Denver, Michigan State, Michigan Tech, Nebraska-Omaha, North Dakota, Notre Dame, St. Cloud State and Vermont.
+Past Ice Breaker champions include Boston University (three times), Minnesota (three times), New Hampshire (twice), Boston College (twice), Notre Dame (twice), Air Force, Colorado College, Denver, Michigan State, Michigan Tech, Nebraska-Omaha, North Dakota, St. Cloud State and Vermont.

 The event has taken place at a mix of on- and off-campus sites, visiting top venues such as Xcel Energy Center (St. Paul), Scottrade Center (St. Louis) and Kohl Center (Madison, Wis.).

-The 2018 event will be held in Erie, Pa., at the Erie Insurance Arena, with Mercyhurst University and the Erie Sports Commission serving as hosts.
-Miami, Notre Dame and Providence will join the Lakers in pursuit of the tournament title.
+The 2019 event will be held in Toledo, Ohio, at the Huntington Center, with Bowling Green serving as host.
+Ohio State, RIT and Western Michigan will join the Falcons in pursuit of the tournament title.

 Ice Breaker Tournament History

 |1997||University of Wisconsin||Dane County Coliseum (Madison)||BU, Clarkson, Michigan State, Wisconsin|